MUSEQuBES: The Column Density, Covering Fraction, Mass, and Environmental Dependence of Cool HI Gas Around Low-Redshift Galaxies: Results

 \subsection{\texorpdfstring{$\HI$}{HI} covering fraction}

 The covering fraction ($\kappa$), defined as the fraction of sightlines with column density above a given threshold, serves as a quantitative metric for assessing the spatial inhomogeneity of the absorbing medium in the plane perpendicular to the LOS.
-In the left panel of Fig.~\ref{fig:N_fc_invir}, we show the \HI\ covering fractions for three $M_{\star}$ bins with \logm~$<8$ (median 7.3), $8\leq~$\logm$~<9.5$ (median 8.7) and \logm~$\geq9.5$ (median 10.1) for a threshold \logNhi~$=14$ in blue, green, and red colored circles.
+In the left panel of Fig.~\ref{fig:N_fc_invir}, we show the \HI\ covering fractions for three $M_{\star}$ bins with \logm~$<8$ (median 7.3), $8\leq~$\logm$~<9.5$ (median 8.7) and \logm~$\geq9.5$ (median 10.1) for a threshold\footnote{ We have discarded measurements for which the spectral sensitivity, defined as the $N(\HI)$ upper limit in the line-free region of the quasar spectra, is higher than the threshold.} \logNhi~$=14$ in blue, green, and red colored circles.
 Only galaxies with $D<R_{\rm vir}$ are considered here.
 The results are further tabulated in Table \ref{tab:fc_all}.

 Instead of the binned $\kappa$ within the $R_{\rm vir}$, the $\kappa-$profile as a function of $D/R_{\rm vir}$ can be modeled based on the unbinned data following the formalism introduced by \citet[][see also \citet{Dutta2_2025}]{Schroetter_2021}.
 Briefly, the detection probability of an \HI\ absorber above a threshold column density is modeled with a slightly modified logistic function, i.e.,